Sunflowers in soft light representing healing and peace through trauma therapy in Denver Colorado

 What Trauma-Informed Therapy Actually Looks Like

-Trauma-informed therapy isn’t just a style — it’s a framework that changes how a therapist understands you, relates to you, and makes decisions about your care.
+Trauma-informed therapy isn’t a style so much as a framework.
+It changes how a therapist understands you, relates to you, and makes decisions about your care.
 A trauma-informed therapist doesn’t ask “what’s wrong with you?”
 They ask “what happened to you?”

 In practice, this means your therapist will pay attention to your nervous system, not just your thoughts.
 It means they won’t push you to revisit painful material before you have the tools to handle it.
 It means the pace of therapy is set by your capacity, not by a treatment manual.
 And it means your sense of safety and choice in the room matters as much as any technique.